natallzl/data310/Feb8Response.md

 **4. Estimate a probability model and apply it to the test set in order to produce the array of probabilities that a randomly selected image is each of the possible numeric outcomes (look towards the end of the basic image classification exercises for how to do this — you can apply the same method applied to the Fashion MNIST dataset but now apply it to the hand written letters MNIST dataset).**

 Following the method applied to the fashion MNIST dataset in Maroney’s example, I estimated a probability model and was able to apply it to the hand written letters MNIST test set.
-I tested the second image in the test set, and produced an array of probabilities that the image is each of the possible numeric outcomes from 0 to 9.
+I tested the second image in the test set (index 1), and produced an array of probabilities that the image is each of the possible numeric outcomes from 0 to 9.
 The array produced was:
 ```
-[6.5622419e-09 1.4226996e-05 9.9997771e-01 7.5308012e-06 8.7015280e-15 2.4255627e-07 6.1058209e-08 3.7087873e-13 1.5749997e-07 1.8437120e-11]
+[0.08533677, 0.08533685, 0.23196895, 0.08533677, 0.08533677,
+       0.08533683, 0.08533677, 0.08533677, 0.08533677, 0.08533677]
  ```
 Each number in the array is a probability.
-The largest number, or the largest probability, in the array corresponds to the number that the image most likely shows.
+The largest probability in the array corresponds to the number that the image most likely shows.
 In this example, that number is 2.

 **5. Use np.argmax() with your predictions object to return the numeral with the highest probability from the test labels dataset.**